 Next-Generation Server Hardware

-Cisco UCS C-Series Rack-Mount Servers (Table 1) provide compelling hardware capabilities and features, including servers capable of addressing up to 1 terabyte (TB) of RAM in systems starting with two rack units (2RUs) and a 2-socket form factor (enabling memory-demanding Microsoft SQL Server workloads to be deployed on smaller chassis than the 4- or 8-socket servers traditionally required to address such large amounts of RAM).
+Cisco UCS C-Series Rack Servers (Table 1) provide compelling hardware capabilities and features, including servers capable of addressing up to 2 terabyte (TB) of RAM in systems starting with two rack units (2RUs) and a 2-socket form factor (enabling memory-demanding Microsoft SQL Server workloads to be deployed on smaller chassis than the 4- or 8-socket servers traditionally required to address such large amounts of RAM).

-Cisco UCS server chassis come with support for small form-factor (SFF) internal disks, comprehensive front-panel diagnostics and instrumentation, redundant power supplies, and USB and video ports, as well as integrated networking connections and capabilities, including support for unified fabric adapters.
+Cisco UCS server chassis come with support for small form-factor (SFF) and large form-factor (LFF)internal disks, comprehensive front-panel diagnostics and instrumentation, redundant power supplies, USB and video ports, as well as integrated networking connections and capabilities, including support for unified fabric adapters.

 Table 1.
-Cisco UCS C-Series Rack-Mount Servers: Capabilities at a Glance
+Cisco UCS C-Series Rack Servers: Capabilities at a Glance

 Internal Disk Drive